chauff/cse1500-web-transcripts/Lecture-node.md

 Ajax stands for **Asynchronous JavaScript and XML**.
 XML is in the name, and in the name only.
 XML is not commonly used as Ajax data exchange format anymore (JSON is!).

 **Asynchronous Javascript:** In synchronous programming, things happen one at a time.
 When a function needs information from another function, it has to wait for it to finish and this delays the whole program.
 This is a bad use of your computer's resources, there's no point waiting for a process to finish especially in an era where computer processors are equipped with multiple cores.
 This is where asynchronous programming steps up.
-A function that takes too long to finish is seperated from the main application and when it's done it notifies the main program if it was successful or not.
-[MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) is an excellent source to learn about asynchronous Javascript.
-The first 3 guides of this link should give you enough information to understand this concept.
+A function that takes too long to finish is seperated from the main application and when it is done, it notifies the main program if it was successful or not.

 Ajax is a **JavaScript mechanism** that enables the dynamic loading of content **without having to refetch/reload the page manually**.
 Ajax is a technology that **injects** new data into an existing web page.
 Ajax is not a language.
 Ajax is also not a product.
 You see examples of this technology every day; if you stay long enough on the Twitter homepage, you will see a message such as *See 1 new tweet*, which appears without a complete reload of the page.
 If we keep the browser's web dev tools open (in particular the [Network Monitor](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor)), we now see a continous stream of request/response message pairs - every few seconds the browser sends a request to Twitter's servers to check for new tweets to load: